libretro/docs/docs/guides/install-windows.md

 ## Installing

-If you pick the 7z archive package, extract it in a folder that doesn't require administrator permissions such as *C:\Users\yourusername\RetroArch*.
+If you pick the 7z archive package, extract it in a folder that doesn't require administrator permissions such as *C:\Users\yourusername\RetroArch* or any other drive.
 Don't extract it to *Program Files* or your Windows folder.
+This could case some issues.

 ## Updating

 You can update the installation by downloading the latest **20XX-XX-XX-RetroArch.7z** package and overwriting the executable.

 If you pick the installer package we recommend to use the default location, follow the installation steps and you should be good to go.
 You can update the installer version by downloading the latest version and re-running the installer.

+You can also update to nightly via _Desktop Menu_ by pressing F5 which is default key. `Tools > Online Updater > Update RetroArch (nightly)`.
+This will update current release to latest built from buildbot which you can find [here](http://buildbot.libretro.com/nightly/windows/).

 !!!
 Warning
     If you were running a stable release prior to 1.4.0. you will need to update the system libraries.
 You can do so by downloading the full **RetroArch.7z** package or **redist.7z** from the download locations.